 The flight itself was a fantastic experience with wonderful service and friendly staff who were only too keen to help.
 We were treated to our own excellent quality pyjamas and amenity kits which we were told were ‘available upon request’ on the short trans-Tasman flight.

 We really could have done with another few hours on board but, all in all, it was a wonderful experience.

-I’d thoroughly recommend testing out the Emirates A380 First Class Suite, even if only one way for the paltry sum of 54,000 Qantas points each way plus minimal taxes flying from Sydney/Melbourne/Brisbane to New Zealand.
+I’d thoroughly recommend testing out the Emirates A380 First Class Suite, even if only one way for the paltry sum of 54,000 Qantas points each way plus minimal taxes flying from (now only) Sydney to Christchurch.
 We felt like royalty for a few hours and it certainly set the scene for a wonderful ten-year wedding anniversary celebration.